From Hard Work to Hard Times

 A Longitudinal, Multi-Domain Study of Real-World Worker Health

-Participation is free, and all information is kept confidential.
-The research is conducted through Wayne State University and reviewed by an Institutional Review Board (IRB) for ethical oversight.
+The study is conducted through Wayne State University and has been reviewed by its Institutional Review Board (IRB) for participant safety and research ethics.

 Ready to See if You Qualify?